 Here are a few good aftermarket kayak seats that, with a little work, can be modified to fit your kayak and make your paddles comfortable and dry.
 It’s time to ditch the flat gel seat for something better.

 The Ascend Deluxe Kayak Seat

 The Ascend Deluxe Kayak Seat.
-This is the standard seat on the Ascend D10 which Bass Pro sells as an aftermarket seat for $89.99 They are extremely popular and usually back-ordered.
+This is the standard seat on the Ascend D10 which Bass Pro sells as an aftermarket seat.
+They are extremely popular and usually back-ordered.
 You can also find them on Ebay from time to time, but they also sell out very quickly.

 The Ascend Swivel Kayak Seat